 If your child is moving to the Godmanchester Education Trust from another school:

-- We will contact the SENCo from the other school and any previous school SENCo and ensure he/she passes on any special arrangements or support that need to be made for your child.
+- We will contact the SENDCo from the other school and any previous school SENDCo and ensure he/she passes on any special arrangements or support that need to be made for your child.

 - We will make sure that all records about your child are passed to us as soon as possible.

 - If possible and necessary, we will invite your child over for extra settling sessions to help them become more familiar with staff and the school.

 - Information will be passed on to the new class teacher and a planning meeting can be arranged between the parents and teachers.

 - Resources may be created to aid your child’s transition eg a book showing photographs of their new classroom.